-The seminar on energy modelling in Tokyo was held on 1-5 August 2016.APERC established a cooperation course on 'Energy Issues in Asia-Pacific Region' at the Graduate School of Asia-Pacific Studies, Waseda University in 2016, in commemoration of the 20th anniversary of APERC.
+The seminar on energy modelling in Tokyo was held on 1-5 August 2016.
+APERC established a cooperation course on 'Energy Issues in Asia-Pacific Region' at the Graduate School of Asia-Pacific Studies, Waseda University in 2016, in commemoration of the 20th anniversary of APERC.
 MILESTONE

-APERC will dispatch experts to hold the short-term seminars on energy model building in Chile on 17-21 October 2016, Mexico in February 2017 and Papua New Guinea in March 2017.
+APERC dispatched experts to hold the short-term seminars on energy model building in Chile on 17-21 October 2016, Mexico on 6-14 February 2017, Papua New Guinea on 6-17 March 2017 and Peru on 17-21 April.
 Dispatching experts to other economies is under consideration.
 For the time being, the cooperation course at Waseda University will continue for three years from 2016 to 2018.
 As a part of APERC's training activities, we will enhance 'energy literacy' of future leaders of Asia-Pacific region in general and invite candidates of energy experts to further energy studies particular, through this cooperation course.